Pablo Márquez, guitar

 Pablo Márquez is currently teaching guitar at the Basel Musik-Akademie.

-(in Swiss francs) 900.— Including breakfast, lunch and dinner.
-Modern single, double or triple rooms with bathroom, kitchen, internet access and shared washing machine.
+CHF 900.— Including breakfast, lunch, and dinner.
+Modern double or triple rooms with bathroom, kitchen, internet access and shared washing machine.
+Few single rooms available with extra charge.